Powerlearnproject/se-assignment-day-2-git-and-github-CodeG-prog/README.md

 -Click "Create pull request".

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking creates a new repository under your account on the hosting service, allowing you to work independently of the original project while cloning creates a local copy of a repository on your local machine where you can push changes back to the remote repository if you have permissions.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.